Rethinking Soft Interference Cancellation (IC) for MIMO: A Hard-Decision IC Inspired Recursive Scheme: System Model and Existing Approaches

-Firstly, we describe the system model for MIMO.
-Then we introduce the conventional LMMSE-ISIC detection process~\cite{LMMSEisicRef4,LMMSEisicRef5,HwaveVsqrt39sdk32} for MIMO, and the corresponding low-complexity implementation proposed in \cite{transSP2022} recently.
-On the other hand, we also introduce the conventional HD-OSIC detection process~\cite{zhf1} for MIMO, and the corresponding recursive implementation~\cite{RecurBLASTourArxiv} that saves computations and memories.
+In this section, we first describe the system model for MIMO.
+Then, we introduce the conventional HD-OSIC detection process [11] and the corresponding recursive implementation [16] with the least computations and memories.
+Besides, we present the conventional LMMSE-ISIC detection process [21]-[23] and the corresponding recently proposed low-complexity implementation [24].